 The winter term in English is oriented around William Shakespeare's Romeo and Juliet.
 Students read the text of the play through the term, supplemented by two film interpretations (1968: Franco Zeffirelli; 1996: Baz Luhrmann).
-The classroom experience includes a range of approaches to the play, including group reading; editing, blocking, and acting individual scenes; poetic analysis of language and imagery; character analysis; creative writing; and the memorization of a soliloguy or speech of at least 25 lines.
+The classroom experience includes a range of approaches to the play, including group reading; editing, blocking, and acting individual scenes; poetic analysis of language and imagery; character analysis; creative writing; and the memorization of a soliloguy or speech.